-Hodgkin lymphoma is a cancer of the lymph system.
-The lymph system is a series of tubes and nodes that run through the body.
+Hodgkin lymphoma is a cancer of the lymphatic system.
+The lymphatic system is a series of tubes and nodes that run through the body.
 It contains a fluid that helps fight infections and moves waste out of the body.

-The cancer starts in a type of lymph cell called a lymphocyte.
-These cells spread throughout the lymph system.
-Eventually, the cells will make it harder for your body to fight infections.
-It is considered a treatable form of cancer.
+This cancer starts in a type of lymph cell called a lymphocyte.
+These cells spread throughout the lymphatic system.
+Over time, the cells will make it harder for a child's body to fight infections.

-You will be asked about your child’s symptoms and medical history.
+The doctor will ask about your child’s symptoms and health history.
 A physical exam will be done.
-Your child's lymph nodes will be examined.
+It will focus on the lymph nodes.

-Your child's body fluilds and tissues may be tested.
+Fluid and tissue samples may be taken to look for signs of cancer.
 This can be done with:

-Images may be taken of your child's body structures.
+Images of the body may need to be taken.
 This can be done with:

 Treatment depends on the stage of the disease.
-The stage is determined by how far the cancer has spread and what organs are affected.
+The stage is how far the cancer has spread and what organs are affected.

 American Cancer Society